 Won’t this come with additional technical complexity?
 Fortunately, Immutable X makes supporting assets on multiple rollups easy.
 Our indexing APIs will support assets on all environments, and our bridges will allow liquidity to flow freely across compatible rollups without compromising security.
 Your users won’t even have to switch marketplaces — all of the current tradeoffs can be eliminated, without forcing you to build your entire project on a rollup that only partially fits your needs.

-To enable projects to start integrating as soon as possible, we will be rolling out support for StarkNet in several phases:
+To enable projects to start integrating as soon as possible, we will be rolling out support for StarkNet in several phases (launch dates will be communicated throughout the process):

 The core primitives necessary to build a StarkNet NFT project: